'Blonde' Is A Curious - And Foggy - Fictional Biopic

 While her accent does slip at times, Ana De Armas is still the bright shining star of this 2 hour and 46 minute feature.
 She is wonderful as Norma Jeane/Marilyn Monroe.
 Composers Nick Cave & Warren Ellis add an emotional impact to her complex character.

 The cinematography is questionable, especially with the consistent shifting of various aspect ratios.
 Sometimes the changes work to expand on the psychological surrealism (that plays entirely in the third act), other times it’s gratuitous.

 The main complaint with ‘Blonde’ is that it struggles to decide on what exactly it wants to tackle about Monroe.
 Take ‘Once Upon a Time… In Hollywood’, ‘Black Swan’ and ‘Mother!’, blend all three films together and this is what you get as the end result.
 It’s hard not to respect the effort put into creating this thought provoking work, but once the credits roll, you can’t help but wonder what the whole point was behind this fictional tale.
 The last act is dizzying to watch, and it may confuse - or upset - audiences.

 As for its controversial rating, this is not as severely graphic as the rating system implies, some of its harsh sequences - although they’re unpleasant - are not nearly as explicit and vile as many other R-rated features.
-Ana De Armas may receive some recognition for her performance, but other than Armas, ‘Blonde’ comes off as less of a feature film and more like an experimental project.
+Ana De Armas may receive some recognition for her performance, but other than Armas, ‘Blonde’ is an experimental feature that makes you question its existence once the credits roll.